axtend/frontier/docs/frame/evm.md

 Observable differences include:

-* The available length of block hashes may not be 256 depending on the configuration of the System module in the Substrate runtime.
+* The available length of block hashes may not be 256 depending on the configuration of the System module in the Axlib runtime.
 * Difficulty and coinbase, which do not make sense in this module and is currently hard coded to zero.

 We currently do not aim to make unobservable behaviors, such as state root, to be the same.
 We also don't aim to follow the exact same transaction / receipt format.
-However, given one Ethereum transaction and one Substrate account's private key, one should be able to convert any Ethereum transaction into a transaction compatible with this module.
+However, given one Ethereum transaction and one Axlib account's private key, one should be able to convert any Ethereum transaction into a transaction compatible with this module.